shlomnissan/gl3x/docs/pages/manual/creating_scene.md

 The last function, `Update`, is also required.
 It is called once per frame and is where you add per-frame logic at the application level.
 Returning `true` keeps the application running.
 Returning `false` exits the main loop.

-In `main` we create an instance of `MyApp` and call `Start` to launch it.
+In `main` we create an instance of the app and call `Start` to launch it.
 If you build and run the project again you should see a window for your new VGLX application.

 ## Your First Scene